-It’s also important to bear in mind, that you’re not selling a share of your business in exchange for funds.
+It’s also important to note that you’re not selling a share of your business in exchange for funds.
 With mezzanine finance, you can effectively borrow and then grow the business.
-If things don’t go to plan, only then can lenders take shares in the business.
+If things don’t go to plan, lenders can then take shares in the business.
 The reason lenders do this, is to minimise their risk of losing capital.

 Should I use mezzanine finance?

 Let’s face it, the majority of business owners wouldn’t want to sell shares in their business to raise funds.
 Furthermore, a business loan may not be viable, due to the size of the loan that you need or simply because lenders deem the loan too high risk.
 In circumstances such as these, mezzanine finance could be ideal.